drBerdimyrat/drBerdimyrat/README.md

 - 👋 Hi, I’m @drBerdimyrat
 - 👀 I’m interested in programming, IT, medicine.
 - 🌱 I’m currently learning Python and studying at Belarus State Medical University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Junior Pyhton Developer
 - 📫 How to reach me berdimyratsahatow1@gmail.com

 <!---